beeper/bridge-manager/README.md

      directory in the config file at `~/.config/bbctl.json`.
 4. For now, you'll have to configure the bridge by sending a DM to the bridge bot.
 Configuring self-hosted bridges through the chat networks dialog will be available in the future.
+Spaces and starting chats are also not yet available, although you can start chats using the `pm` command with the bridge bot.

 ### 3rd party bridges
 3. Run `bbctl register -a <address> <name>` to generate an appservice